All notable changes to this project will be documented in this file.

 Switch to year-based version numbers.

 characteristic14.0 (get rid of deprecation warnings).

-Package docs with sdist.
+Package docs with source distributions.

 Drop support for Python 3.2.
 There is no justification to add complexity and unnecessary function calls for a Python version that nobody uses.

 Move into the Python Cryptography Authority’s GitHub account.

 Move exceptions into

 service_identity.exceptionsso tracebacks don’t contain private module names.

 Promoting to stable since Twisted 14.0 is optionally depending on

 Use characteristic instead of a home-grown solution.

 idna0.6 did some backward-incompatible fixes that broke Python 3 support.
 This has been fixed now therefore service-identity only works with

 idna0.6 and later.
 Unfortunately since

 idnadoesn’t offer version introspection, service-identity can’t warn about it.

 Refactor into a multi-module package.
+Most notably,

 extract_idslive in the